Tier #1: I absolutely love these places. These three parks are the cream of the crop.

 These are my personal rankings.
 I do not claim to speak for anyone else.
 I also reserve the right to change my mind year after year.

-Sometimes how one views a ball park has to do with their experience there, too.
+Sometimes how one views a ball park has to do with their experience there.
 If you sit in a section where the people are friendly, you may think positively about the fans of that team and, in turn, think more favorably of that venue.
 Likewise, if you sit in a section with a few troublemakers, it will impact your experience and that is what you will remember from your one and only visit to that stadium.

-For example, I read a recent article from someone who has now watched a game at every MLB stadium.
+I read a story from someone who has watched a game at every MLB stadium.
 They were positive about Wrigley Field and not so kind to Fenway Park because of having seats behind a steel beam, which affected their viewing pleasure and experience.
 After having been at Wrigley Field over 20 times and Fenway Park over 10 times, I can say with certainty that there are just as many spots in Wrigley, as there are at Fenway, where you may have an obstructed view.
 This particular person obviously let their one seat location at Fenway dictate their overall view of that park.

 The day of the week is another factor in potentially judging a ball park.
 If you go to an early weeknight game, the atmosphere is likely to be more subdued and the facility is likely to have fewer people than it would during a weekend contest.
 You may come home from your tour thinking that ball park was or was not what you expected due to the day of the week or the opponent you saw play.
 Yankee Stadium is a different world when you see them play a weekend game versus the Red Sox than when you see them play a Monday game against a team such as the Astros.